swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 ### Create the Google Storage Bucket

+To be able to create the bucket, the project must be linked to an active billing account.
+You can set up the billing account from the main Google Cloud console menu on the top left.

 Create the Google Storage Bucket to store the data with the Google Cloud CLI.
 You should ideally select a location close to where most of the expected traffic will come from.
 You can view the available regions at [Cloud locations](https://cloud.google.com/about/locations).

 !!! warning